micromdm/nanodep/docs/operations-guide.md

 * `-storage file`

 > [!WARNING]
-> The `file` storage backend is deprecated in NanoDEP v0.4 and will be removed in a future release.
+> The `file` storage backend is deprecated in NanoDEP verions after v0.5 and will be removed in a future release.

 Configure the `file` storage backend.
 This backend manages DEP authentication and configuration data within plain filesystem files and directories.
 It has zero dependencies and and should run out of the box.
 The `-storage-dsn` flag specifies the filesystem directory for the database.
 If no `storage-dsn` is specified then `db` is used as a default.